vacp2p/rfc/content/docs/rfcs/17/README.md

 The value of `D` can be measured based on the following factors.
 - `ND`: Network transmission delay: the time that it takes for a message to be routed between the furthest peers in the GossipSub network.
 - `CA`: Clock asynchrony: The maximum clock drifts among the peers.
-With a reasonable approximate of the preceding values, one can set `D`  as `D = (ND+CA)/T` where `T` is the length of epoch in seconds.
+With a reasonable approximate of the preceding values, one can set `D`  as `D = (ND+CA)/T` where `T` is the length of the `epoch` in seconds.
- `ND` and `CA` are also in seconds (i.e., the same unit used for epoch).
+`ND` and `CA` should have the same resolution as `T`.
-`D` indeed measures the maximum number of epochs that are elapsed since a message gets routed from its origin to all the other peers in the network.
+By this formulation, `D` indeed measures the maximum number of epochs that can elapse since a message gets routed from its origin to all the other peers in the network.

 # Copyright